-Confirming the news just today, organisers will be skipping the festive season this year, with the popular event, which usually takes place at the Millennium Square, becoming the latest victim of cancellation.
+Leeds German Christmas Market has been cancelled for 2021 as a result of the Coronavirus, it has officially been confirmed.
+Confirming the news just today, organisers will be skipping the festive season this year, with the popular event, which usually takes place at the Millennium Square, becoming one of the first victims of cancellation.

 The popular event attracts thousands to Leeds city centre every year, however, fans can look ahead to its return in 2021 and enjoy Christmas from a social distance this year instead.
 Leeds joins Birmingham, Bath and Lincoln, who have all made the decision to cancel this year’s markets.